 Once it comes to tail chasing, lots of people tend to assume that such behavior is only common in dogs.
 Well, contrary to popular belief, the average felines also go bonkers over their tail from time to time as well.
-In most of the cases, tail chasing in cats is quite fun to watch but keep in mind that it might indicate underlying health issues.
+In most cases, tail chasing in cats is quite fun to watch but keep in mind that it might indicate underlying health issues.
 Therefore, if feline experts hear questions like "why does my cat chase his tail", they always advise the cat parents to adopt a careful approach.

-So you want to know why your furball is relentlessly chasing after its own tail ?
+So you want to know why your furball is relentlessly chasing after its own tail?
 Is that is so, you come to the right place.
 Down below, you shall find everything that you must remember about tail chasing in cats from what motivates them to how to mitigate the behavior.

 Why Cats Chase Their Tail